Ratio Calculator

 About Ratio Calculator

-A proportion states that two ratios are equal: A:B = C:D. If you know three of the four values, you can find the missing one using cross multiplication.
+A proportion states that two ratios are equal: A:B = C:D. If three of the four values are known, the missing one can be found using cross multiplication.
+The method works because equal fractions have equal cross products.

 1. Set up the proportion: 3/5 = 12/?